h11water/rainy-book/README.md

 # Rainy book

 This is a web app to write notes.
+Use at https://h11water.github.io/rainy-book/

 ## Features
 - save notes to local storage